gaurav0628/Distributed-Vampire-Number-Calculator/README.md

 # Distributed-Vampire-Number-Calculator
-A distributed application, that utilizes multicore, multio systems environment to compute Vampire numbers.
 **Problem Definition :**

 An interesting kind of number in mathematics is vampire number (Links to an external site.).
 A vampire number is a composite (Links to an external site.) natural number (Links to an external site.) with an even number of digits, that can be factored into two natural numbers each with half as many digits as the original number and not both with trailing zeroes, where the two factors contain precisely all the digits of the original number, in any order, counting multiplicity.
 A classic example is: 1260= 21 x 60.